 He discovered that the "spines" covering the burrs weren't the straight spike-like structures they appear to be at first glance, but rather tiny barbs that allowed the seeds to hook easily onto any fibrous material that provided a natural loop, such as woven fabric, fur, and even hair.
 As he saw how effective the burrs' hooks were at adhering to various fibers, Mestral became inspired to create a commercial bonding system based on the "hook and loop" concept found in nature.

 In order to fully develop his idea, Mestral needed the services of a professional weaver, so he promoted the concept in Lyon, France, which was then a booming center of the European textile industry.
 Many with whom Mestral shared his invention refused to take him seriously, but he at last managed to convince one weaver to join forces with him.
 The weaver produced several cotton prototypes, but Mestral found that they wore out too quickly, and turned to synthetic materials instead.

-George de Mestral had originally envisioned Velcro being used in clothing.
-But when Velcro first hit the mainstream market in the early 1960s, the public's response wasn't as enthusiastic as expected – mainly due to the product's then cheap and unappealing appearance.
-Instead, Velcro's first big break came when the aerospace industry realized that Velcro, used a space suit closure device, was far superior to cumbersome zippers and snaps.
+George de Mestral had originally envisioned VELCRO® being used in clothing.
+But when VELCRO® first hit the mainstream market in the early 1960s, the public's response wasn't as enthusiastic as expected – mainly due to the product's then cheap and unappealing appearance.
+Instead, VELCRO®'s first big break came when the aerospace industry realized that VELCRO®, used as a space suit closure device, was far superior to cumbersome zippers and snaps.